GET ELK HUNTING REPS IN THE OFF-SEASON

 Free-Range Hunting

 “Hunting Argentina is like getting another fall to test your western hunting skills.
-Plus, you get all the adventure and cultural experience of an incredible international hunt.”
+Plus, you get all the adventure and cultural experience of an incredible international hunt.
+I’m excited to be bringing go-getter western hunters down south in 2027 & 2028.
+Contact me if you’d like to join.”

 - Jaden Bales, Hunt Host